-Start watching for Ursid meteors | EarthSky.org
+Ursid meteors to peak in moonlight | EarthSky.org

 Ursa Minor is the constellation that contains the North Star, or Pole Star, called Polaris.
 From that alone, you know it’s a far-northern constellation.
 For this reason, the Ursids aren’t easily visible to observers in the Southern Hemisphere; their radiant point is just too far north.

-If you want to watch the Ursids in 2017, find a country location where you can camp out.
+If you want to try watching the Ursids in 2018, find a country location where you can camp out.
 Dress warmly!
-And plan to spend several hours reclining under a dark sky, sometime during the night of December 21 (morning of December 22).
+And plan to spend several hours reclining under a dark sky free of artificial lights, sometime during the night of December 21 (morning of December 22).

 At very northerly latitudes – say, latitudes like that of the northern U.S. and Europe – the radiant of the shower is out all night.
 Should you try observing on the evening of December 21, or the evening of December 22?
 Up to you.
 Just know that the radiant point of the Ursid shower rises upward throughout the night, and reaches its highest point for the night just before dawn.